-• content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, racist or radical and extremist views;

-• contact: being subjected to harmful online interaction with other users; for example commercial advertising as well as adults posing as children or young adults; and

-• conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying.
+- Content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, racist or radical and extremist views; - Contact: being subjected to harmful online interaction with other users; for example commercial advertising as well as adults posing as children or young adults; and - Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying.

-12.1 Filters and monitoring
+12.2 Filters and monitoring

-As a governing body / proprietor we will do all we reasonably can to limit children's exposure to the risks outlined above from the school or college's IT system.
+As the Governing Body of Chichester Nursery School we will do all we reasonably can to limit children's exposure to the risks outlined above from the school or college's IT system.
 We will ensure our school has the appropriate filters and monitoring systems in place.
 We will consider our prevent duties when identifying what filters and monitoring to adopt.
 We will also consider the advice given by the UK Safer Internet Centre, found here.

-Our school will also consider further guidance contained within Keeping Children Safe in Education 2018, page 93, in respect of procurement decisions regarding what system to adopt.
+Chichester Nursery School will also consider further guidance contained within Keeping Children Safe in Education 2019, page 93, in respect of procurement decisions regarding what system to adopt.

-12.2 Mobile devices
+12.3 Mobile devices